remnrem/luna-doc/docs/ref/artifacts.md

     depending on the nature of the signals and the artifact, there is no guarantee that this approach will correctly remove the true, underlying sources of artifact.

+<h3>Methods</h3>

+In regression mode (following Clercq et al., 2006), the target signal is corrected in short overlapping segments by regressing out the variance attributable to one or more reference channels.
+For each segment, the least-squares projection of the reference channels onto the target is subtracted, and the corrected segments are recombined using overlap-add weighted averaging to avoid segment-boundary discontinuities.
+In EMD mode, empirical mode decomposition is applied to the target signal (and optionally to each reference channel); intrinsic mode functions (IMFs) of the target that are highly correlated with either the raw reference channels or their IMFs — as determined by a user-specified correlation threshold — are identified and subtracted.
+The EMD approach requires no stationarity assumption and can capture non-stationary artifact structure, though the regression-based approach is generally recommended for routine use.

 <h3>Parameters</h3>